Trump returns to Oval Office as aides refuse to say when he last tested negative for the coronavirus

 “Trump did all the bad market tweets when the market was open, and the good market tweets when the market was closed,” said one Republican official.
 “Did he not realize what he was about to do?
 Did he not care?”

 One administration official said the White House legislative affairs team was not involved in the discussions about ending the stimulus talks.
-Meadows has cut out the office from the talks and is keeping everything close to the vest, officials said.
+Meadows has cut the office out of the talks and is keeping everything close to the vest, officials said.

 Some moderate Republicans are livid at the White House, believing Trump’s tweet calling off talks handed a political victory to House Speaker Nancy Pelosi (D-Calif.), according to several Capitol Hill and administration officials.

-Pelosi has already rejected calls for a piecemeal approach to stimulus legislation, and Meadows has told Trump he believed the Democrats in Congress are stringing him along rather than negotiating in good faith.
-Pelosi said Wednesday that she was concerned Trump may be behaving irrationally due to drugs he has been prescribed to treat covid-19.
+Pelosi has already rejected calls for a piecemeal approach to stimulus legislation, and Meadows has told Trump he believes the Democrats in Congress are stringing him along rather than negotiating in good faith.
+Pelosi said Wednesday that she was concerned Trump may be behaving irrationally because of drugs he has been prescribed to treat covid-19.

-Before posting his video to Twitter on Wednesday, Trump had stayed largely out of sight for two days, instead communicating with the public through a torrent of social media posts on a number of different topics.
+Before posting his video to Twitter on Wednesday, Trump had stayed largely out of sight for two days, instead communicating with the public through a torrent of social media posts on a number of topics.

 He retweeted dozens of messages alleging without evidence that his predecessor and the FBI were involved in a logic-defying spying and framing campaign to harm his electoral chances four years ago.